4 Employee Motivation Types: Understanding The Key Factors

 Definitions of 4 Employee Motivation Types

 • Extrinsic motivation – The desire to do something to earn a reward or avoid punishment.
-Employees with high extrinsic motivation work to earn incentives like bonuses, commissions or promotions.
+Employees with high extrinsic motivation work to earn incentives like bonuses, commissions, or promotions.

 Background on 4 Employee Motivation Types

-Understanding the differences between intrinsic, extrinsic, social and achievement motivation is important for managers.
 While all employees are motivated to some degree by each of these factors, individuals often have a dominant motivational driver.
-Managers need to recognize individual motivations to know how to tailor rewards and incentives.

 Intrinsic motivation tends to produce the highest level of employee satisfaction.
 However, not all tasks are inherently rewarding.
-Extrinsic rewards can be used to drive motivation for less interesting work.
-Social motivation thrives in a collaborative team environment.
-Achievement motivation responds best to stretch goals and career development.

 Maximizing Motivation in the Workplace

-• Intrinsic – Offer growth opportunities, varied responsibilities, empowerment in decision-making.
+• Intrinsic – Offer growth opportunities, varied responsibilities, and empowerment in decision-making.
 Design jobs that provide meaning and challenge.

 • Extrinsic – Develop fair compensation plans with performance-based bonuses.
 Offer praise and recognition.
 Provide monetary and non-monetary rewards.